English

 Reduction in Assembly Costs

 Traditional manufacturing processes often require multiple assembly steps, each adding to the total cost and labor.
-In contrast, employing methods like dual-material molding significantly reduces assembly operations, streamlining production lines, lowering labor expenses, and enhancing overall cost efficiency.
-Eliminating assembly steps also improves quality consistency, which is critical for industries like automotive components.
+In contrast, employing methods such as dual-material molding significantly reduces assembly operations, streamlines production lines, lowers labor costs, and enhances overall cost efficiency.
+Eliminating assembly steps also improves quality consistency, which is crucial for industries such as the automotive components sector.

 Decreased Material Waste